fergalhanley/vizamp-logo/README.md

 # vizamp-logo

-The code used creating for creating the Vizamp logo and displaying it on the site
+A little tool I made for playing out different parameters of the Vizamp logo design.

+[Vizamp](http://vizamp.com) is a web app that allows users to watch and create music visualizations.